 - 1. To keep them safe both in school and nearby - 2.
 To use appropriate behaviour and language around children - 3.
-To ensure any poor behaviour is addressed and dealt with - 2.
+To ensure any negative behaviour is addressed and dealt with - 2.
 To be polite and to address them in a reasonable tone of voice. - 4.
 To be as fair and consistent as possible when they have misbehaved. - 6.
-To talk with them about things that go wrong; we want children to understand why some things are wrong and why we have rules. - 7.
-To be in charge and maintain order so that everyone may benefit from a positive environment. - 8.
+To talk with them about things that go wrong. - 7.
 To trust them and to care about them equally.